Charles Townshend: Private life

 In August 1755 he had married Caroline Campbell (d.
 1794), the eldest daughter of John Campbell, 2nd Duke of Argyll and the widow of Francis Scott, Earl of Dalkeith, the eldest son of Francis Scott, 2nd Duke of Buccleuch.
 According to Burke's Peerage, he had two sons (who died young) and a daughter; one of the sons was called Charles, who was born circa 1755, was a talented (amateur) actor under 14 years of age but died unmarried.

 Townshend's wife was created (August 1767) baroness Greenwich, and his elder brother George Townshend, 1st Marquess Townshend, was made Lord-lieutenant of Ireland.

-Townshend conceived a great and dangerous passion for his step-daughter Frances Douglas, Lady Douglas, and her memorialist, Lady Louisa Stuart, wrote after his death of his character:
+Townshend conceived a problematic and incestuous feeling for his step-daughter Frances Douglas, Lady Douglas, who was twenty-five years younger and still a child when his mother married him, and her memorialist, Lady Louisa Stuart, wrote after his death of his character:

 This was careless, gay, inconsiderate, volatile, seemingly foreign to every serious reflection or feeling.
 He had one of those happy tempers which nothing can ruffle, without a grain of pride, sternness or resentment in his nature.
 Ready to laugh with every body and at every thing, he poured out wit in torrents; and it was so much the worse for truth if ever truth stood in wit's way.

 The American towns of Townsend, Massachusetts and Townshend, Vermont were founded and named after Charles Townshend in 1732 and 1753, respectively.
 Raynham, Massachusetts was also named after him.